 If you cannot pay the debt, tell the creditor.
 Keep reminding the creditor during your case.
-If you are execution proof tell the creditor.
+If you are collection proof tell the creditor.
 Even if you do not have the money to pay the debt, always go to court when you are told to go.

 A creditor or debt collector can win a lawsuit against you even if you are penniless.
 The lawsuit is not based on whether you can pay—it is based on whether you owe the specific debt amount to that particular plaintiff.
 Even if you have no money, the court can decide:

-- the creditor has won the lawsuit and
+- the creditor has won the lawsuit, and,

 - you still owe that sum of money to that person or company.

 The judge has already decided that you owe money to the plaintiff.
 The judge has not decided how you are going to pay the plaintiff back.
 The creditor has to follow a second step to collect the money you owe.

 The creditor may have asked for an “execution” at the end of your case.
 If they get an execution from the judge, they can “levy on the execution.”
 This means it is legal for them to take your property.
 They will hire a sheriff or a constable.
 The sheriff or constable will bring you a copy of the execution and take your car or put a lien on your house.

 If the creditor wants you to pay them money, they can take you back to court on a Supplemental Process to “garnish your wages.”
 They can take money out of your paycheck before you get paid.